 Top writers eliminate editing times.
 They have the prerequisite industry experience.
 And they’re almost always cheaper than in-house teams.

 Plus, they’re the only logical way out for SaaS companies who need to acquire customers at scale for the lowest cost per lead possible (read: all of them).

-Average SaaS content used to be good enough.
+Average SaaS marketing and content strategy used to be good enough.